1. How long does it take to obtain the five ratings necessary to become a professional pilot – Private, Commercial, Instrument, CFI & CFII?

 5. When can I start training?

 If you're not a degree-seeking student, you can start your training program any day of the year.
 The degree program through TVCC has specific start dates each fall and spring.
-Please contact our Director of Student Services, Alisha Sweeney, for more information.
+Please contact our Director of Admissions for more information.

 6. If I can start making money with my Commercial rating, why should I continue training through CFII?